Skip to Content

 1. Airplane mode + WiFi.

 The benefit of this option is that it’s free and easy.
-The downside is that it can be difficult to connect with WiFi outside of your hotel and you can’t make calls, get turn-by-turn directions or access any data.
+The downside is that it can be difficult to connect with WiFi outside of your hotel and you can’t make phone calls, get turn-by-turn directions or access any data.

 2. International plan through your cell phone company.

-The benefit of this option is that you can use your phone off WiFi .
-The downside is that you could have to pay quite a bit per day or month, depending on your provider.
-If you forget to switch your phone back to airplane mode, the fees can quickly drain your bank account.
+The downsides?
+You’ll probably have to pay quite a bit over your typical monthly bill.
+And you often have to pay a fee for each phone you want connected.
+If you plan to pay per day and forget to switch your phone back to airplane mode, the fees can quickly add up.
 And some providers limit the amount or speed of data you can use abroad.

-3. Pre-paid SIM card in Germany.
+3. Pre-paid SIM Card or E-SIM.

 And, by the way, the German word for cell phone is “Handy” – das Handy (the cell phone) or ein Handy (a cell phone).
 Yes, really!